-Our 16-year-old was able to recover from his mostly orthopedic injuries but he has metal plates in his hips and pelvis.
+The Slatterys’ 16-year-old son was able to recover from his mostly orthopedic injuries, but he has metal plates in his hips and pelvis.
 He graduated from a prestigious art school and is now gainfully employed at a world-renowned design firm.

-Our 12-year-old was permanently disabled from his traumatic brain injury and will be forever dependent on others for much of his care and life activities.
-He is confined to a wheelchair, has expressive aphasia, is catheterized 6 times a day, is learning to read very slowly, and has difficulty processing information.
-He is however mostly happy and enjoys movies and most recently adaptive snow skiing.
+Their 12-year-old son was permanently disabled from his traumatic brain injury and will be forever dependent on others for much of his life.
+He is confined to a wheelchair, has expressive aphasia, is catheterized six times a day, is learning to read very slowly, and has difficulty processing information.
+He is, however, mostly happy, and enjoys movies and, most recently, adaptive snow skiing.

 “All this said,” writes Susan’s husband, “we are indebted to the Truck Safety Coalition and its many members who have become dear friends and advocates with us in our efforts to prevent other families from having to suffer the same tragedies we have.”